department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/ask-users-for/dates.md

 ### Error message templates for dates

 **If nothing is entered...**
-: Say 'Please enter a date'
+: Say "Please enter a date"

 **If nothing is entered for a date of birth or death...**
-: Say 'Please provide the date of birth'
+: Say "Please provide the date of birth"
-: Say 'Please provide the date of death'
+: Say "Please provide the date of death"

 **If the date entered can’t be correct...**
-: Say ‘Please provide a valid date'
+: Say "Please provide a valid date"

 **If the date entered is in the future...**
-: Say ‘Please provide a valid current or past date'
+: Say "Please provide a valid current or past date"

 **If the date entered is in a month year format and can’t be correct...**
-: Say 'Please enter a valid month and year'
+: Say "Please enter a valid month and year"

 **If the year needed to be within a specific range...**
-: Say 'Please enter a year between [minimum year] and [maximum year]'
+: Say "Please enter a year between [minimum year] and [maximum year]"

 **For a date range, if the date must be after another date...**
-: Say 'To date must be after From date'
+: Say "To date must be after From date"

 **If the date is in the past when it needs to be today or in the future...**
-: Say 'Please provide a valid current or future date'
+: Say "Please provide a valid current or future date"

 **If the date is in the future when it needs to be past date or current date...**
-: Say  'Please enter a valid current or past date'
+: Say "Please enter a valid current or past date"